StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/about-cases.md

 * [Tasks](../tasks/about-tasks.md): Actions assigned to analysts to analyze, assess, and mitigate threats.

-* [TTPs](../cases/cases-description/ttps.md): The methods and strategies used by attackers.
+* [TTPs](../cases/cases-description/ttps.md): The methods and strategies used by attackers, based on the [MITRE ATT&CK](https://attack.mitre.org/) knowledge base.

 ## Next steps